Techno-Critter/Techno-Critter/README.md

 <h1> Hello there 👋</h1>

 <p>I'm a PowerShell enthusiast that enjoys automating myself out of a job.
 I work very hard to ensure I don't have to work very hard.
+<p> I have scripts for Active Directory, Windows Server, vCenter, and HPE Nimble.